alhirzel/sympy/doc/src/gotchas.rst

 Variables Assignment does not Create a Relation Between Expressions
 -------------------------------------------------------------------

-When you use ``=`` to do assignment, remember that in Python, as in most programming languages, the variable does not change if you change the value you assigned to it.
-The equations you are typing use the values present at the time of creation to "fill in" values, just like regular Python definitions.
+When you use ``=`` to do assignment, remember that in Python (as in most programming languages) the variable does not change if you change the value you assigned to it.
+The equations you are typing use the values present at the time of creation to "fill in" variables, just like regular Python definitions.
 They are not altered by changes made afterwards.
 Consider the following: